 Copying and cutting works like a classic clipboard: 1) select 2) copy or paste 3) navigate to the destination folder and finaly 4) paste the items.

-Do a long tap on a comic if you want to take a look to its metadata, metadata is only available if you import your comics using YACReaderLibrary.
+Do a long tap on a comic and select Info if you want to take a look to its metadata, metadata is only available if you import your comics using YACReaderLibrary.

 The iOS app is not really intended to edit this data, because there is no way to sync it back to YACReaderLibrary, so this view is just for metadata reading purposes.